stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

         - Pull requests (Read and write)
         - Webhook (Read and write)

-    > Note: Save the token causiously, you will need this to create a secret.
+    > Note: Save the token cautiously, you will need this to create a secret.

 ### Setting Up Webhook for Pipeline as Code